Help Center

 • Other custom passes — Any additional channels in your EXR.

-• PNG — Lostless, widely compatible, and supports 8-bit or 16-bit color.
+• PNG — Lossless, widely compatible, and supports 8-bit or 16-bit color.

 • TIFF — High-quality uncompressed or lossless format often used for printing or archival.